samrose30/NGSF/README.md

 ## Fritz version

-This version has been altered to sutomatically obtain, fit, and post spectral fits to the Fritz Marshal as part of the ZTF project
+This version has been altered to automatically obtain, fit, and post spectral fits to the Fritz Marshal as part of the ZTF project

 ## Files to edit